 For hundreds of years, societies have maintained a certain fascination with the bizarre and the unknown.
 In the past, persons with congenital disorders that cause excessive body-hair growth have been so dramatized and romanticized that individuals with rare hypertrichosis syndromes became crowd-drawing money-making phenomena in many 19th century sideshow acts.
-Most famously, Fedor Jeftichew, aka Jojo the Dog-faced boy, was exhibited by PT Barnum in the US in the 1800's.
+Most famously, Fedor Jeftichew, aka Jojo the Dog-faced boy, was exhibited by PT Barnum in the United States in the 1800s.

 Disorders of hypertrichosis are distinguished by the distribution of hair, as well as by the temporal pattern of growth, the possible associated congenital anomalies, and the possible inheritance pattern.

 Congenital hypertrichosis lanuginosa (CHL) has been referred to variably as congenital hypertrichosis universalis, hypertrichosis universalis, hypertrichosis lanuginosa, and hypertrichosis lanuginosa universalis.
 The lack of definitive terminology can be confusing and may make the distinction of the related but unique hypertrichosis syndromes difficult.
 [1, 2, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21] Several solitary case reports describing hypertrichosis resembling congenital hypertrichosis lanuginosa in association with other physical findings may, in fact, represent variants in a spectrum of the disorder.